stellio-hub/stellio-docs/docs/admin/keycloak_integration.md

 ### Configure Keycloak event listener

-Go to the Realm settings > Events section and, in the Event listeners field, add `stellioEventListener`.
+Go to the Realm settings > Events section and, in the Event listeners field, add `stellioEventListener`, `NotifyAccountEventLister` (to be notified of new accounts, the notification is sent to realm admins), and `metrics-listener` (if integrated with Prometheus)

 ![](images/keycloak_events_configuration.png)